VirJenDB/virjendb_metadata/README.md

 - Cleanup or reorganization of this index should be done manually and carefully, not through automated procedures.

 ### **Important Notice on vjdbv0.3_tags Column**

 - when new rows are inserted make sure the the formula generating the tags is applied to the new fields, empty tag fiels crash the 2. conversion script!

-## Metadata Update Process

-- create a new branch
-- edit the `metadata.xlsx` file
-- commit your changes to your branch
-- create a merge request with the main branch

-Once the merge was approved github actions runs the `convert_xlsx_to_tsv.py` script and builds a trackable tsv version of the schema.
-Once finished github actions runs `create_output_files.py` and pushes the newly build file formats to the corresponding branch.

 ### convert_xlsx_to_tsv.py